 Below are some current research opportunities that Sinai Health’s people (employees, physicians, scientists, learners and volunteers) may be interested in participating in.
 These studies have been Research Ethics Board approved.

-Risk factors for COVID-19 in health care workers (Mount Sinai Campus only)
+Risk factors for COVID-19 in hospital workers

 Investigators: Dr. Allison McGeer & Dr. Brenda Coleman

-- 18-75 years of age
+- Who are 18-75 years of age

 What is required?